koordinator-sh/koordinator/docs/proposals/koordlet/20230728-support-cold-memory-compute.md

 ![image](../../images/support-cold-memory-2.svg)

-collectNodeMetric() is used to query node metirc and return CPU And MemUsed in pkg/koordlet/statesinformer/impl/states_nodemetirc.go file.
+collectNodeMetric() is used to query node metric and return CPU And MemUsed in pkg/koordlet/statesinformer/impl/states_nodemetirc.go file.

 We can report memory usage including hot pages in collectNodeMetric().